darkwood-com/flow/README.md

 ## Installation

-Minimal PHP version to use _PHP Railway Flow Based Programming_ is 8.0.
+Minimal PHP version to use _PHP Railway Flow Based Programming_ is 8.0
-The recommended way to install it through [Composer](http://getcomposer.org/) and execute `composer install`.
+The recommended way to install it through [Composer](http://getcomposer.org/) and execute `composer install`

 ## Usage